stevekuznetsov/exec-assert/README.md

 1x  Wed Dec 30 15:49:22 MST 2015
 Command did not output to stderr.
 ```

+More examples of usage can be found in the [integration test](test/cmd.sh).

 ### Correctly Quoting Text and Variables
 To run a command that doesn't contain any quoted text, quote the argument to `exec-assert` with single or double quotes: